nyang49/Kaggle-Competition-Yelp-rating/README.md

 # Kaggle-Competition-Yelp-rating

+This is the project from the stats 333: regression.
-Predict the star rating from customers based on their comments.
+The purpose is to predict the star rating from customers based on their comments.
+We select and weigh the words from comments for MLR.